wp-plugins/formcrafts-form-builder/readme.txt

 == Description ==

-### Create awesome forms, lightning fast!
+### Create Awesome Forms
 FormCrafts is a drag-and-drop form builder to create and embed forms, and track submissions.
 You can embed the forms as inline forms, or popup forms.
+The forms look gorgeous, too.

+### Manage Submissions
+FormCrafts also has an intuitive submissions manager.
+You can manage your business workflow too.
+For example, you can automatically add tags to new submissions, search for submissions with particular values, etc ...

+Some practical uses:

+1. Your own mini customer-support portal
+2. Event registration platform

-Features:
+### Features:

 1. Drag-and-drop builder
 2. Multi-page forms
 3. Popup forms
 4. Conditional logic
+5. Special fields (star rating field, smiley rating field, sliders ...)
-5. SSL secured
+6. SSL secured
-6. Intuitive submissions manager
+7. Intuitive submissions manager
-7. Send autoresponders, with customized data
+8. Send autoresponders, with customized data
-8. Accept multiple files
+9. Accept multiple files
-9. Customizable email notifications
+10. Customizable email notifications
-10. Auto-save form data (allows users to finish filling the form later)
+11. Auto-save form data (allows users to finish filling the form later)
-11. Export all submissions to CSV
+12. Export all submissions to CSV

 == Installation ==